David-Golacis/SQL-Database/README.md

  - Setting up user accounts with varying levels of access
  - Implementing and managing database privileges
  - Creating and assigning roles for different types of users
+ - Simplifying data access for non-technical staff through the use of views.
+ - Automating student registration processes with stored procedures.

 These tasks will help Greenfield Academy maintain the confidentiality and integrity of its student and teacher data while allowing appropriate access to authorised personnel.
 The lessons will guide the database administrator through the process of granting privileges, revoking them when necessary, and using roles to manage user permissions efficiently.